ros-drivers/urg_node/README.md

 ROS 2 wrapper for the Hokuyo urg_c library.

 ## Build instructions
-Install ros2 as per instructions [here](https://github.com/ros2/ros2/wiki/Installation)
+Install ROS 2 as per instructions [here](https://index.ros.org/doc/ros2/Installation/#installationguide)

 Create a folder for urg and clone this repo